Isle of Wight Festival 2007: Pre festival controversy

 There was some debate amongst the Isle of Wight Council members about whether to grant the Festival a licence, due to the numerous complaints and objections from local residents, mainly those living in Fairlee Road.
-Ultimately the Council approved the Festival to a maximum of 60,000 attendees.
+Ultimately the Council approved the Festival for a maximum of 60,000 attendees.
 The Festival's future also came under considerable jeopardy as the Isle of Wight Council tried to enforce the Isle of Wight Act 1970, resulting in a £500,000 penalty on the organisers, Solo.
 The penalty was reduced however, and John Giddings stated that if the Island residents and councillors continued to create such problems for Solo, then the future of the Festival on the Island would be in doubt.
-John Giddings initially refused to issue Fairlee Road residents with complimentary weekend tickets, as he had done in previous years; perhaps due to the afore-mentioned objections.
-However, in May he granted free tickets to the residents, many of whom had already bought tickets, thus ending a controversial debate.
+John Giddings initially refused to issue Fairlee Road residents complimentary weekend tickets, as he had done in previous years; perhaps due to the aforementioned objections.
+However, in May, he granted free tickets to the residents, many of whom had already bought tickets, thus ending a controversial debate.

 There was also some debate as to whether the RMT would grant a general strike on the Island over the Festival weekend.
 This would have rendered the Island's bus network virtually obsolete and would have left Festival-goers with logistical problems.
-Thankfully, however, the strike was cancelled and Southern Vectis bus services operated as normal.
+However, the strike was cancelled and Southern Vectis bus services operated as normal.

-Organisers Solo, were accused of being ticket touts by the Island residents as the organisers auctioned 100 tickets to the highest bidder on eBay.
-Giddings replied to the statement claiming 'I have the right to do what I like, because its my festival'.
-He also suggested that if people were against this policy then they should simply not buy tickets in this way.
-The notion of the organisers being touts represents a simplified accusation by those who made the claim..
+Organisers Solo were accused of being ticket touts by the Island residents as the organisers auctioned 100 tickets to the highest bidder on eBay.
+Giddings replied to the statement claiming, "I have the right to do what I like, because it's my festival."
+He also suggested that if people were against this policy, then they should simply not buy tickets in this way.
+The notion of the organisers being touts represents a simplistic accusation by those who made the claim..

 Post festival controversy

-Many of the site security team have been both accused of being heavy-handed and ineffective, to the point where one festival attendee was physically assaulted by security resulting in a broken leg.
-There are claims of ejection from site without due reason by some festival goers.
-Others claim that security were not present during incidences where they would have been able to assist, particularly in campsite disturbances and theft.
+Many of the site security team were accused of being both heavy-handed and ineffective, to the point where one festival attendee was physically assaulted by security, resulting in a broken leg.
+There are claims of ejection from the site without due reason by some festival-goers.
+Others claim that security was absent in instances where they would have been able to assist, particularly in campsite disturbances and theft.